JolineHe/IFT6289-multimodal-rag/README.md

 - MongoDB database: https://cloud.mongodb.com/v2/67dce45371a72379b3f838e7#/clusters/atlasSearch/6289NLP

 ## Setup variables in your virtual environment
-create a .env with your corresponding HF_TOKEN, MONGODB_URI and OPENAI_API_KEY
+create .env from .env.template and put the values.

 ## Setup database
 Run ONLY ONCE: